andesyv/megatron3000/README.md

  - <kbd>L</kbd>/<kbd>Right Mouse Button</kbd> Enable / disable linked camera for slicing plane

 # Dependencies
-The project uses some dependencies beside Qt that are supplied as submodules.
-To fetch them simply do
+The project mostly uses Qt 5.15.2, which is not supplied in this repository and must be downloaded and installed separately for development setup.
+The project also uses [pulzed/mINI](https://github.com/pulzed/mINI) to load INI files, which is supplied as a git submodule.
+To load all submodules you can use the following command:
 ```
 git submodule update --init --recursive
 ```